privacycg/CHIPS/README.md

 ### First-Party CHIPS

-Typically, top-level site owners (i.e. the "first party") would want to use `SameSite=Lax/Strict` cookies on their own site, since these cookies have SameSite protections from click jacking and other forms of abuse.
+Typically, top-level site owners (i.e. the "first party") would want to use `SameSite=Lax/Strict` cookies on their own site, since these cookies offer [CSRF protections](https://datatracker.ietf.org/doc/html/draft-ietf-httpbis-rfc6265bis-09#section-8.8).

 However, consider a first party wishes to set a cookie in a response to a request to the top-level site that is embedded in a third-party iframe.
 Since [site for cookies](https://datatracker.ietf.org/doc/draft-ietf-httpbis-rfc6265bis/#section-5.2) depends on the entire ancestor chain, the first party cannot use `SameSite=Lax/Strict` cookies.